calderkayleigh/Capitol-Transit/README.md

 5. Don't forget to branch before you create commits - you'll need to create Pull Requests for the major project deliverables.

 View the [Project Requirements Document](https://docs.google.com/document/d/1ipl_SjY2CtwQ144ZL5j86TuAd0xkoNSuvVfM15EZRlE/edit?usp=sharing) for full details!

+### Note: Working on developing a shortest path algorithm to determine how to get from line to line